tensorflow/swift/docs/DifferentiableFunctions.md

 APIs that take `@differentiable` functions, like [`gradient(of:)`].
-The binary representation of a `@differentiable` function is a special data structure containing the original function along with extra information required for computing its derivatives.
-Usage `@differentiable` functions are a part of Swift's type system.
+The binary representation of a `@differentiable` function is a special data structure containing the original function along with extra information required for computing its derivatives. `@differentiable` functions are a part of Swift's type system.
 Most notably, they are used by differentiation APIs in the standard library.
 Here are some examples demonstrating differentiation APIs:

 ```swift
 func square(_ x: Float) -> Float {